UWCubeSat/cpp-boot-camp/notes/smart-pointers-1.md

 `x.reset(ptr)`: run `delete` on the current owned pointer, then store a new one, `ptr`

 `x.release()` returns the pointer, sets wrapped pointer to `nullptr`
-- Releases responsibility for freeing
+- Releases responsibility for explicitly freeing back to user

 Example:
 ```C++